 PostgreSQL vs MySQL

-This time, from an objective point of view, I will say that PostgreSQL is the winner due to the large number of superior features it has over MySQL.
+This time, from an objective point of view on the PostgreSQL vs MySQL discussion , I will say that PostgreSQL is the winner due to the large number of superior features it has over MySQL.
 A really important point to consider is that it is much simpler and cheaper to implement MySQL because its developer community is much more extensive than PostgreSQL.
 If you plan to develop an application that requires a large database, high performance in both reading and writing and executing complex queries, I will definitely advise you to use PostgreSQL.